Battle of Bayonne: Aftermath

 After the 14 April battle, Colville sent Thouvenot some Paris newspapers announcing that Napoleon was deposed.
 Thouvenot refused to accept the news and congratulated his troops on their sortie in the name of Emperor Napoleon.
 He refused to end the fighting unless he received a direct order from a superior.
 On 27 April, Thouvenot finally received Soult's copy of the 17 April armistice and the message that Soult submitted to the new government.
 This compelled Thouvenot to hand the fortress of Bayonne over to the British.

 In fact, the Battle of Bayonne was not the last fighting of the Peninsular War.
 Pierre-Joseph Habert and a French garrison continued to defend Barcelona.
 On 16 April, Habert sent a column to forage for supplies in Gràcia.
 This expedition met strong resistance and suffered 200 casualties including 30 men captured.
 On 19 April, a spy brought Habert news of Napoleon's abdication.
 Nevertheless, Habert made his soldiers swear an oath to serve Napoleon.
 On 25 April a French colonel arrived at Barcelona bringing official news that Napoleon was deposed.
 At this, Habert became so enraged at the colonel that his staff had to restrain him.
-It took him two more days before he calmed down enough to discuss the terms of evacuation.
+It took him two more days before he calmed down enough realize that France had lost the war in Spain, and to discuss the terms of evacuation.